-Yes there is reference to a census at about the time of Christ’s birth which we show as 4BC on our Bible Timeline based on Ussher’s Chronology.
+Yes, there is a reference to a census at about the time of Christ’s birth that we show as 4BC on our Bible Timeline based on Ussher’s Chronology.
 Justin Martyr and Tertullian say that this census can be verified in the archives in Rome.
 Even though these archives no longer exist, the fact that these contemporaries appealed to them suggests that they did exist at the time.
-In the l00’s AD these men and others had access to this information and their writings could easily have been refuted if it were not so. ( http://www.xenos.org/classes/chronc.htm )In addition there is actual mention of Jesus Christ from contemporary historians: The Roman historian Tacitus writing between 115-117 A.D. had this to say:
+In the l00’s AD, these men and others had access to this information, and their writings could easily have been refuted if it were not so. ( http://www.xenos.org/classes/chronc.htm )In addition, there is actual mention of Jesus Christ from contemporary historians: The Roman historian Tacitus writing between 115-117 A.D. had this to say:

-“They got their name from Christ, who was executed by sentence of the procurator Pontius Pilate in the reign of Tiberius.
-That checked the pernicious superstition for a short time, but it broke out afresh-not only in Judea, where the plague first arose, but in Rome itself, where all the horrible and shameful things in the world collect and find a home.”
+“They got their name from Christ, who was executed by sentence of the procurator Pontius the reign of Tiberius.
+That checked the pernicious superstition for a short time, but it broke out afresh-not only in Judea, where the plague first arose.
+But in Rome itself, where all the horrible and shameful things in the world collect and find a home.”
 From his Annals, xv.
 44.